dbohdan/recur/README.md

 - `attempts`: the number of times the command was run
 - `command_found`: an array of booleans indicating whether the command was found for each attempt
-- `condition_results`: an array of booleans indicating whether the condition was met for each attempt
+- `condition_met`: an array of booleans indicating whether the success condition was met for each attempt
 - `exit_codes`: an array of exit codes from each attempt
 - `failures`: the number of attempts where the condition was not met
 - `successes`: the number of attempts where the condition was met